 After more than thirty years of operating from the "provisional" facilities on the flat roof of the Children's Hospital, the Zurich base was able to move into its new home at the military airport in Dübendorf on 1 May 2003.
 Here four helicopter pilots and four paramedics are on duty in shifts.
 In addition, a physician from the University Hospital Zurich is on 24-hour standby at the base.
 The Rega base in Dübendorf is ideally located for providing medical care to the population in the cantons of Zurich, Schaffhausen, Schwyz, Aargau, Thurgau, St. Gallen and Zug, as well as the region just over the Swiss border.

 The third of a total of seven new Airbus Helicopters H145 helicopters has been in operation at Rega's Zurich base since February 2019.
 The new rescue helicopter was welcomed and presented to the public in March 2019 at a special event held in the concourse of Zurich Main Station.

 Varied range of operations

 The majority of primary missions are in response to traffic accidents, followed by occupational accidents.
 Many of its missions also involve transferring patients from one hospital to another.
-Nowadays, the Zurich base performs around 800 missions every year.
+Nowadays, the Zurich base performs more than 900 missions every year.

 |Radio code||"Rega 1"|